Before you can change the world, you need to understand it.

 This preview video does not contain audio.

 Our financial aid program makes Harvard affordable for every family throughout the world.
-Our aid packages require no loans, no contribution from families with incomes $65,000 or less.
-Families with incomes between $65,000 and $150,000 will contribute from 0-10% of their income, and those with incomes above $150,000 will be asked to pay proportionately more than 10%, based on their individual circumstances.
+Our aid packages require no loans, no contribution from families with incomes $75,000 or less (increased from $65,000 beginning in the 2022-23 academic year).
+Families with incomes between $75,000 and $150,000 will contribute from 0-10% of their income, and those with incomes above $150,000 will be asked to pay proportionately more than 10%, based on their individual circumstances.

 A community designed to support and inspire you